D4SK/Klipperui/docs/Config_Reference.md

 ## Load cell probe

 This enables the use of a load cell for homing and probing (e.g. mesh leveling).
-A QUERY_LOAD_CELL_PROBE command can be used to print out measurements.
+A QUERY_LOAD_CELL command can be used to print out measurements.
-This can be useful for setting the initial values for the gain, threshold and 'invert'.
+This can be useful for setting the initial value for the threshold.
+Also make sure the values increase with the applied force.
+They can start off negative, but have to become positive when a force is applied.

+When experimenting with a new setup it may be a good idea to set the stepper_z current to a lower value, or to test the load cell will trigger when the printhead is still far away.

-Afterwards a QUERY_LOAD_CELL_PROBE_END command stops the sampling.
+Afterwards a QUERY_LOAD_CELL_END command stops the sampling.
+After the homing is set up, the 'threshold' can be fine tuned.
+When probing, the load_cell_probe will print out the deflection at which the triggering occured.
+This should be somewhere between 0.2 and 0.6mm depending on the stiffness of your printer.
+If the measurements are inaccurate or unreliable you can always use a higher threshold, and lower probing speed.

+A supported external load cell adc/amplifier (such as the hx711) is needed when connecting a load cell to the printer mainboard.

 All probing or homing moves should be issued with low acceleration and low square-corner-velocity to prevent false triggers.
 Use a command like this